 Our Compensation Committee and our Board of Directors are responsible for our executive compensation philosophy and programs.
 This Compensation Discussion and Analysis focuses on the compensation of our named executive officers in 2013 prior to the Spin-Off.
-For purposes of this Compensation Discussion and Analysis, any references to "SLM Corporation," "Sallie Mae," "the "Company," "we," "our" or "us" with respect to any period prior to the date of the Spin-Off means and refers to SLM Corporation, "Sallie Mae," "the "Company," "we," "our" or "us" with respect to any period on or after the date of the Spin-Off means and refers to SLM Corporation, the stand-alone consumer banking business as constituted after the Spin-Off.
+For purposes of this Compensation Discussion and Analysis, any references to "SLM Corporation," "Sallie Mae," "the "Company," "we," "our" or "us" with respect to any period prior to the date of the Spin-Off means and refers to SLM Corporation as constituted prior to the Spin-Off, and any references to "SLM Corporation," "Sallie Mae," "the "Company," "we," "our" or "us" with respect to any period on or after the date of the Spin-Off means and refers to SLM Corporation, the stand-alone consumer banking business as constituted after the Spin-Off.
 Additionally, with respect to pre-Spin-Off periods, SLM Corporation is also sometimes referred to herein as "Old SLM."